ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 # Ongoing Advisories

-- The VHHA's COVID-19 dashboard for July 23, 2021 omitted 11 of the metrics included in these files.
-It is unclear if this is a permanent change, but it appears that it was intentional since the dashboard appeared to be redesigned to no longer show these metrics, not just a transient technical issue with certain numbers on the dashboard appearing blank (as had happened in the past).
+- Starting July 23, 2021 the VHHA's COVID-19 dashboard dropped 11 of the metrics collected here.

 # Files